-Making your own bookshelves is a great way to save money and you can create a custom size bookcase to fit anywhere in your home.
-A friend of ours made this bookshelf and took step-by-step photos so that we could share this useful DIY Basic Bookshelf project with you.
+Making your own bookshelves is a great way to save money and once you learn how to build a bookshelf you can create a custom size bookcase to fit anywhere in your home.
+A friend of ours made this bookshelf and took step-by-step photos so that we could share this useful DIY Bookshelf project with you.

 With all the DIY ideas and inspiration on Pinterest these days, it’s a perfect time to learn some basic carpentry skills so that you can take on all the fun projects you see pinned on DIY boards.

 Take a look and then follow the steps to make your own basic bookshelf.